OfflineONE/Offline/README.md

 mysql -u -root
 ```

-(-u stands for user -root is the standart root user)
+(-u stands for user -root is the standard root user)

 once you are inside the mysql